-4. Appeals
+5. Appeals

+- a.
 Where an application is unsuccessful the parents/carers have the statutory right to bring an appeal against that decision to an independent appeal panel.
-Details of how to appeal will be included in the letter advising that the application has been unsuccessful.
+Details of how to appeal will be included in the letter advising that the application has been unsuccessful. - b.
+The admission appeal timetable is published on the School's website by 28th February each year.

-5. Important Information
+6. Important Information

+a.
 Waiting Lists

-If the School is oversubscribed for September 2025 entry a waiting list will be maintained until the end of the academic year.
+If the School is oversubscribed for September 2025 entry a waiting list will be maintained for the entire academic year.
 The position of the child on the waiting list will correspond with the oversubscription criteria; it will not be based on length of time on the waiting list.
 The right of appeal at Section 5 remains.
 You may request your child's name be removed from the waiting list at any time.
-If a place is offered but refused, then the child's name will be removed from the waiting list.
+If a place is offered but refused then the child's name will be removed from the waiting list.

+b.
 Statutory school age